 OSHA requires employers to keep accurate and detailed documentation on workplace safety protocols and incidents.
 The agency uses those records to analyze incidents across various industries to identify hazard trends and what businesses can do to avoid them.
 These records also give insight on common types of OSHA violations.

 Top 10 Most-Frequently Violated OSHA Standards, Fiscal Year 2022 (October 1, 2021, to September 30, 2022)

 As of 2022, the 10 most common OSHA violations and their corresponding sector are:

 - Ladders, construction

-Paychex offers extensive safety-compliance resources to help clients avoid OSHA penalties, stabilize worker compensation costs, boost productivity and reduce employee turnover.
+Paychex offers extensive safety-compliance resources to help clients avoid OSHA penalties, stabilize workers’ compensation costs, boost productivity, and reduce employee turnover.